la2050/archive/_projects/2015/the-p-l-a-c-e-the-partnership-for-los-angeles-creative-education-serving-las-emerging-creatives.md

   for Los Angeles' Creative Education, supporting at-risk youth, their families & emerging creative professionals throughout LA via mentorship & free-to-low-cost workshops.
-'In one to three sentences, please describe your proposal.': >- DSTL Arts, Emerging Arts Leaders/LA & Trade School LA unite to form The Partnership for Los Angeles' Creative Education (PLACE), a hub where at-risk youth, their families, & emerging creatives receive mentorship, professional training & free-to-low-cost classes.
-This grant will fund a brick-&-mortar locale, centralizing our programs, & fund infrastructure for volunteer engagement, recruitment & training for our respective programs, plus a co-working space where members can connect & create.
 Where will you be working?:
   - Central LA
   - East LA